 Sandra Beleza Lecturer, Department of Genetics, University of Leicester, UK

-Yoonha Choi Bioinformatics Scientist at Vericyte, South San Francisco, CA
+Yoonha Choi Sr. Statistical Scientist at Genentech, South San Francisco, CA

 Sophie Candille Self-employeed